ICRAR/daliuge/docs/drops.rst

 * Simple maintenance.

 The application programmer can make use of the :ref:`DockerApp
-<api.dfms.apps.dockerapp>` which is the interface between a Docker container and
+<api.dlg.apps.dockerapp>` which is the interface between a Docker container and
 the DROP framework.
 Refer to the documentation for details.

 Other applications not based on Docker containers can be written as well.
-Any application must derive at least from ``AppDROP``, but an easier-to-use base class is the ``BarrierAppDROP``, which simply requires a ``run`` method to be written by the developer (see :ref:`api.dfms.drop` for details). |daliuge| ships with a set of pre-existing applications to perform common operations, like a TCP socket listener and a bash command executor, among others.
-See :ref:`api.dfms.apps` for more examples.
+Any application must derive at least from ``AppDROP``, but an easier-to-use base class is the ``BarrierAppDROP``, which simply requires a ``run`` method to be written by the developer (see :ref:`api.dlg.drop` for details). |daliuge| ships with a set of pre-existing applications to perform common operations, like a TCP socket listener and a bash command executor, among others.
+See :ref:`api.dlg.apps` for more examples.